How Much Do Electrical Repairs Cost? A Comprehensive Guide

 Electrician Cost Per Hour

 When you want to hire an electrician to complete any type of electrical project, there are some basic labor costs that you should be aware of.
-Most electricians charge an hourly rate of $50 to $100.
+According to data from Fixr, most electricians charge an hourly rate of $40 to $120 (CAD 55 to CAD 165).
 If you’re hiring an electrician for a large job — like installing new wiring — this can quickly add up.
 Several factors play a part in what you'll pay for an electrician, including where you live, the electrician's reputation and what type of work needs to be done.
 More reputable electricians may charge higher rates because of how strong their reputation is.

-You can expect to pay upward of $100 per hour if the project is complex.
+You can expect to pay upward of $150 (CAD 210) per hour for an emergency callout.
 Your electrician may also charge more if they have to travel a long distance to get to your home.
 Therefore, it's recommended that you search for an electrician who's nearby.
 Keep in mind that many electricians will charge an appearance or diagnostic fee for visiting your property and assessing the issue.
 In most situations, this fee will be slightly less than the hourly rate.

 While the labor involved with electrical work can make up most of the costs associated with a repair, the costs can also increase substantially if lots of materials are needed to complete the project in question.
 It's highly recommended that you seek estimates from several companies to give you a better idea of what the costs will be so you don’t end up spending more than you should.
 Along with providing a pricing estimate, the electrical system issues you're experiencing will be diagnosed.